SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 later if needed).
 A message ends with a line feed character (ASCII 10), which may be preceded by a carriage return character (ASCII 13), which must be ignored.

-.. note:: `SPACE` is used instead of the SPACE character (ASCII 20) for better visibility in the following diagrams.
+.. note:: `␣` is used instead of the SPACE character (ASCII 20) for better visibility in the following diagrams.

 All messages share the same basic structure: